sagemath/trac_to_gh/Issue 1113.md

 # Issue 1113: Delete a file to fix an example involving the sage latex mode

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1113

 Original creator: was